NewsLocal News

 "I feel relieved," said Alame.
 "I’m thankful that the truth came out.
 The last five, six months have been very tough.
 I’m just thankful for everything, thankful for my attorneys and I feel good.
 I got my life back.”

-Brett said he believes that the Tulsa Police Department does a good job investigating their cases but did not do that for their client.
+Brett said he believes the Tulsa Police Department does a good job investigating cases, but did not do that for their client.

 “We think there were gross mishaps in the investigation, how it was conducted, the fact that it was a five-day period is frankly unheard of," said Brett.
 "They didn’t do what they needed to do to vet these allegations, and if they had, they would have never filed this charge.”